Tobiwealth/Tobiwealth/README.md

 - 👋 Hi, I’m @Tobiwealth
-- 👀 I’m interested in ... front end web development
+- 👀 I’m interested in front end web development
-- 🌱 I’m currently learning ... redux
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any front end project
 - 📫 How to reach me ...

 <!---